Size

 Story

-🐾 His official interests include neighborhood walks, fetch with his beloved stuffy soccer ball, gentle brushing, and belly rubs — which he does not merely enjoy but schedules.
-Consider yourself warned.
+🐾 His official interests include quiet neighborhood walks, fetch with his beloved stuffy soccer ball, gentle brushing, and lots of treats.

-🐾 Teddy does have resource guarding behaviors, can sometimes exhibit stranger danger on walks, and is a little sensitive to quick movements around his head, so he'll shine brightest with a patient, dog-savvy adult-only (and pet free) home that appreciates that the best things unfold gradually.
+🐾 Teddy does have resource guarding behaviors, can sometimes exhibit stranger danger on walks, and is a little sensitive to quick movements around his head, so he'll shine brightest with a patient and experienced dog-savvy home that appreciates that the best things unfold gradually.
+In his foster home, he does well with a very dog-savvy tween, but small kids are not a good fit.
+We think the right 13+ kid that can respect Teddy’s boundaries would be just fine.

-Teddy is not a complicated dog.
-He just wants what we all want — someone to go through life with, a good walk, the occasional car ride, and daily belly rubs from someone who gets him 🧸🐾
+Teddy is a lovely companion.
+He just wants what we all want — someone to go through life with, a good walk, a nice meal, and daily cuddles from someone who gets him 🧸🐾

 If you are interested in finding out more about Teddy, please fill out an adoption application by copying and pasting the following link into your browser: